 We compute the full $4\times 4$ Fisher matrix in Eq.~\eqref{eq:2d_scalar_product} by interpolating our four numerical bispectra on a mesh in ($\ell_1,\ell_2,\ell_3$) \cite{Pettinari:2013a,Pettinari:2013he}.
-We employ the noise model described in Ref.~\cite{Pogosian:2005a} and consider the $100, 143, 217\,\,\text{Ghz}$ frequency channels of the Planck experiment, with noise and beam parameters from Ref.~\cite{Smith:2011a}.
-As a result, we obtain the following full Fisher matrix
+We employ the noise model described in Ref.~\cite{Pogosian:2005a} and consider the $100, 143, 217\,\,\text{GHz}$ frequency channels of the Planck experiment, with noise and beam parameters from Ref.~\cite{planck-hfi-core-team:2013a} and $\lmax=2000$.
+When considering only the temperature bispectrum TTT, we thus obtain the following full Fisher matrix:

 where the ordering of the rows and columns is $\fnleq$, $\fnlorth$, $\fnlgrad$, $\fnltime$.
-The $F_{\,\text{full}}$ matrix contains all the information needed to produce Planck forecasts for the parameters of the DBI Galileon model.
-It also encodes the correlations in $\ell$-space between the two considered Galileon shapes (lower-right submatrix).
+The $F_{\,\text{full}}$ matrix contains all the information needed to produce Planck constraints on the parameters of the DBI galileon model.
+It also encodes the correlations in $\ell$-space between the two considered galileon shapes (lower-right submatrix).

 The $F$ matrix is the upper-left submatrix of the full Fisher matrix